Mapping spaces between operads in relation to bimodules: Introduction

 Combining the two theorems above, we obtain a significant result as follows.
-We will assume further that $\cS$ is subject to an \textbf{invertibility hypothesis} due to Lurie.
-Now suppose we are given a map $f : \P \lrar \O$ in $\Op(\cS)$.
+In the following, we will assume that $\cS$ satisfies additional conditions, particularly the \textbf{invertibility hypothesis} introduced by Lurie.
+Suppose we are given a map $f : \P \lrar \O$ in $\Op(\cS)$.

-\begin{theorem} (\ref{t:double}) Suppose that $\P$ is a good cofibrant operad.
+\begin{theorem} (\ref{t:double}) Suppose that $\P$ is a cofibrant operad satisfying the stability hypothesis.
 Then there is a natural weak equivalence

 in which the double loop space on the left is taken at the base point $f$, and while the loop space on the right is taken at the induced map $\P\lrar f^*\O$. \end{theorem}